isabella232/document-services.en/help/usecases/ddppdfembedapi.md

 </div>
 ```

-However, our document parameters are still hardcoded.
+However, the document parameters are still hardcoded.
 Let’s replace them with the EJS bracket syntax (\<%= someValue %\>) to render the page according to the whitepaper model data.

 ```
 <div id="adobe-dc-view" style="width: 800px;"></div>